tylercchase/web-sar/README.md

-# ng-three-template
+# Web SAR

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) and is designed as a basic template for [ThreeJS](https://threejs.org/) combined with [Angular](https://angular.io/) and [Bootstrap](https://getbootstrap.com/) in Version 4.x

-The project is setup to use global [SCSS](https://sass-lang.com/) only and [ViewEncapsulation.None](https://angular.io/api/core/ViewEncapsulation).

-Feel free to do anything you want with this template.
+This project is to display Synthetic Aperture Radar in the browser via a 3D model.

 ## Three Links